 It’s good fun, and the end is very moving.
 If anything, it’s better than the first two in the trilogy.
 I still miss Charlton Heston, however!

-Posted by Michael Shrimpton on July 15, 2017, With 1896 Reads Filed under History.
+Posted by Michael Shrimpton on July 15, 2017, With 2033 Reads Filed under History.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.